Dan Keller's Perpetually-Under-Construction Home Page...

 La Raccolta

-whose web site tech guru Phil Glatz built
+tech guru Phil Glatz

-a Drupal site
+built a Drupal

-or a silk scarf from my Italophillic pal Lisa P.
+from my Italophillic pal Lisa P.

-and Ken Jacobs knows
+Ken Jacobs knows

 who killed JFK